Cotabato City: Agro-Industrial

 Cotabato City has a more or less 1,700 hectares of fishponds which has an annual production of 500,000 kg of mangrove crabs, prawn and milkfish.

 Aiming to be the halal hub of the Philippines, the City Government and Malaysian Businessman built a Class AA halal slaughter house in Baranggay Kalangan II in the city primary serving the entire Central Mindanao, the Halal slaughter house generates a gross income of 4,642,135.00 pesos in 2018.

 The city has different factories for cooking oil, coffee, corn starch, processed food and furniture operating within the city.

-Cotabato City-Kidapawan City (CK) Agri-industrial and Eco Tourism Corridor

-Cotabato City is an Agri-industrial and Eco Tourism Corridor projected by the NEDA Region 12, the primary growth node in this corridor is Cotabato City with Kidapawan City and Midsayap as intermediate urban centers.

-Cotabato City as the primary urban center in this corridor, serves as the institutional, financial and service center, also the center of public health with the existence of the Cotabato Regional and Medical Center, and the de facto capital of BARMM.
-The city is a special economic zone is expected to diversify its economic base and will facilitate the creation of more investment and job opportunities.

-Cotabato Province ranks first in the region in rice and rubber production, second in corn and produces organic coco sugar and delicious tropical fruits.
-It hosts processing plants for palm oil, sugar cane and rubber.
-The Mount Apo Geothermal Power plant in Kidapawan City generates 52 megawatts.

 Tourism

 Recently the number of hotels, inn and pension houses increases, in 2015 the city post an all-time high tourist arrivals growth of 241.01% highest on region 12, and Cotabato City has a 63.97% hotel occupancy rate, rank 1 in region 12.